 Ancestral land is transmitted through women i.e. from mother to daughters with each one having equal share.
 Where a family has no female heir, the land goes to the wife's nearest female kin, i.e. her sister's daughters.
-In the absence of maternal nieces, it goes to maternal grand-nieces, etc. (see Diagram 1).
-Men do not inherit ancestral land, but they have usufructuary right over them.
-This right, however, cannot be transmitted to their children.
+In the absence of maternal nieces, it goes to maternal grand-nieces, etc. (see diagram 1).
+Men do not inherit ancestral land, but they have usufructory right over them.
+This right, however cannot be transmitted to their children.

-In theory, ancestral land is held in trust by women for the clan.
+In theory, ancestral land are held in trust by women for the clan.
 Ownership of such land is not absolute i.e. a woman cannot sell the land to anyone she pleases.
 If a woman is in dire need of money she can only sell her land to her female kin, offering the nearest first and then to other matrilineal kin.
 Only intra-clan sale is allowed.
 This limited market restricts the value of the land; but in the days when land was not commoditised, such limitation was not a problem.

-Besides ancestral land, adherents of the Adat also own rubber smallholdings which vary in size i.e. between one and five acres.
+Besides ancestral land, adherents of the Adat also own rubber smallholdings which varies in size i.e. between one and five acres.
 This category of land which is designated as Malay Reservation is not subject to Adat Perpatih rules of inheritance.
-It is transmitted according to Islamic rules, the Faraid, which favour the male i.e. two-thirds to men and one-third to women.
-However, in practice, transmission of Malay reservation land was and still is very much influenced by the ideology of the
+It is transmitted according to Islamic rules, the Faraid, which favours the male i.e. two-thirds to men and one-third to women.
+However, in practice transmission of Malay reservation land was and still is very much influenced by the ideology of the Adat where men give up their share in favour of the women.